whatevershut/ParkGuide_Database/README.md

-Please use the branch instead of main
+Please use the branch instead of main<br>
-Main is for combining all data from web and mobile together after completion
+Main is for combining all data from web and mobile together after completion The Sql file is for all tables creation